CtrlCtrlV/Wizzy/README.md

 Wizzy can be interacted with via text through the Discord platform, but also has a Siri Plugin to enable voice-based commands for iOS.

+---

-# Wiz X1.0 Features
+# Wiz X Features
-Wizzy is currently in development (D1.0.0), and this is the feature list:
+Wizzy is currently in development (D1.0.0), but this is the complete feature list:
 ## Task Tracking Engine
 - Name
 - Due Date